sparkica/LODGrefine/README.txt

                            L O D 2   G o o g l e   R e f i n e
                                ---------------------------

+*IMPORTANT NOTICE*: LODGrefine (based on Google Refine) has been migrated to LODRefine (based on OpenRefine) and will be no longer maintained here.
+Please checkout (and clone/fork) LODRefine here: sparkica/OpenRefine/tree/lodrefine

 What is this Google Refine?
 -------------